Patterns of Care

 This event series is entirely free to the public, which would not have been possible without the generous support of ArtsWave.

-Common Threads: A Community Quilt-Making Event
+Common Threads: a Community Quilt-Making Event

 Saturday, August 23 • 4 - 8 PM